metamn/react/content/blog/on-design-systems-2/index.md

 Databases handle billions of entries and help us reason about infinite relationships.
 They help us make correct decisions and ensure changes happen in real-time.

 Designing with the help of databases would offer the same benefits.

-It sounds like utopia &mdash; but it can be done today and requires only a minor cultural shift.
+All we need is a minor cultural shift.

 ## Pair designing